Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ```
 We can view the points on a map easily by using st.map(places) but as pydeck has many more options such as different mark types, tool tips and layers we will create an additional pydeck layer which adds this data to the previously created data layer.
 When you hover over in the boundary box you will see a tooltip containing the  alternate category as well as the place name.

-Copy and paste the following into a new cell:
+Copy and paste the following into a new cell and name the cell **places_visualised**:

 ```python